 While the polenta is cooking, heat a large pan or cast iron skillet over medium-high heat.
 Add your fresh corn cobs to the pan and turn occasionally until charred.
 Remove from the skillet and cool until you can handle.
 Cut the corn away from the cob.
 Add 1 cup of the charred corn to the polenta and stir to combine.
 Cover and set aside.

 Return the pan over the heat and squeeze the juice of half lemon to the pan.
 Gently swirl the pan and scrape up any tasty bits at the bottom of the pan.
-Taste and adjust seasoning.
+Taste the sauce and adjust seasoning.

 Portion charred corn polenta into shallow bowls.
 Top with seared scallops and lemon brown butter sauce.
 Garnish with remaining charred corn kernels and fresh basil.